shyiko/commacd/README.md

 `commacd` exports three commands: `,` (for jumping forward), `,,` (backward) and `,,,` (backward+forward):

-> All three of them try to match by prefix first.
-Only if no results are found, will they fallback to substring (fuzzy) matching (0.2.0+).

 ```sh
 ~$ , des
   => cd Desktop